Apple and Beets Coleslaw

 - 2 tsp brown sugar

 - ¼ cup olive oil extra virgin

 - 1 tsp kosher salt

-- Finely chop up the cabbage and add this to the ingredients in the bowl.
+- Add the cabbage and beets to the bowl with the apple.

 - I suggest making it an hour in advance as it also allows the sugars to dissolve and the flavors to mix a little longer.
 Adding some lemon zest and lemon juice is a great way to freshen it up.

 - If used as a side dish for chops, steak or poultry.
 I like to start by placing the slaw side dish on the plate first; I’d put down a large helping.
 Then adding some lemon zest and squeeze of juice.

 - When pairing it in a burger, as is and no lemon needed, it will add the perfect crunch factor to your next pulled pork burgers.